nahomjc/afrocado/SEO_GUIDE.md

 - Blog page with industry-focused content and SEO metadata
 - FAQ page with comprehensive Q&A and structured data
 - Target keywords optimized for African produce export industry
-- Geographic targeting for Kenya and East Africa
+- Geographic targeting for Ethiopia and East Africa

 ### ✅ **Technical SEO**
 - Performance optimizations for fast loading